Air

 class Nav

-Nav does Component in order to support multiple nav instances with distinct NavItem and Widget attributes.
-Also does Tag so that nav tags can be placed anywhere on a page.
+Nav does Component to do multiple instances with distinct NavItem and Widget attrs

 logo